krABMaga/examples/sir_ga_exploration/README.md

 The network is created using `preferential attachment` algorithm; it's provided by a rust-ab macro: given a list of nodes, it adds nodes one by one, and it creates ages based on node degree.

 # How to run
-- To run only the simulation, run `cargo run --release`.
+- To run sequential/parallel genetic algorithm `cargo run --release`.
-- To run the native visualization, run `cargo make run --profile release`.
+- To run distributed-mpi genetic algorithm `cargo run --release --features distributed-mpi`.
-- To serve the web visualization locally, run `cargo make serve --profile release`.
+-

 # References:
 - https://ccl.northwestern.edu/netlogo/models/VirusonaNetwork